 If a cooperator had a business summary the previous year, the end-year assets are the beginning-year assets for this year, with one exception.
-FLB and

-PCA stock was not a farm asset category last year.
-This value would have been included in "Coop. stock & certificates" last year.
+"Prepaid expenses" was not a farm asset category last year.
+The x_____x spaces for prepaid expenses indicates optional input; i.e., the entire concept of prepaid expenses may be ignored if you feel it has no significant affect on the profitability of the business.

 Do not enter negative numbers for "Farm cash, checking & savings".
-In the situation where there is a negative checkbook balance, it should be considered money borrowed and be included in short-term or operating debt, and a zero entered for farm cash, checking, and savings.
+If there is a negative checkbook balance, it should be considered money borrowed and included in operating debt, and a zero entered for farm cash, checking, and savings.